readmeio/rdme/documentation/legacy-github-action.md

 where the `readme-oas-key` was a concatenation of the `API_KEY` (your project API key) and the `API_DEFINITION_ID` (your API definition ID), separated by a colon.

-For migrating to [the `rdme`-based GitHub Action](https://docs.readme.com/docs/rdme), simply modify the step to look like this:
+For migrating to [the `rdme`-based GitHub Action](https://docs.readme.com/docs/rdme), modify the step to look like this:

 ```yml
 - uses: readmeio/rdme@RDME_VERSION